Endomorphisms of Equivariant Algebraic $K$-theory: Operations in equivariant algebraic K -theory

 for all $X\in Sm^G_S$.
-Before we prove our main general theorem (Theorem \ref{thm:gen_bijection}), we will need an equivariant version of Jouanolou's trick.
-However, unlike the non-equivariant case, not every $G$-scheme can be covered by $G$-invariant affine opens.
-It is however true that in the case of constant finite groups schemes every $G$-scheme has an equivariant \emph{Nisnevich} cover comprised of affine schemes \cite[Lem~2.20]{HKO14}.
-We generalise the notion of affine bundles accordingly. \begin{definition} An $N$-affine bundle over a $G$-equivariant scheme $X$ is a $G$-equivariant $X$-scheme $Y\to X$ such that $Y\times U_i\to U_i$ is a $G$-vector bundle for some Nisnevich cover of $X$, $\{ U_i\to X \}_{i\in I}$. \end{definition} It follows from this definition that if $\pi:Y\to X$ is an $N$-affine bundle then $\pi$ is a $G$-motivic weak equivalence. \begin{theorem} Let $S$ be a scheme with an ample family of line bundles and $p:G\to S$ a constant finite group scheme over $S$ with $\textsl{g}^{-1}\in \Gamma(S,\mc{O}_S)$.
-There exists an $N$-affine bundle $W\to S$ where $W$ is affine. \end{theorem} \begin{proof} By our hypothesis, there exist a family of line bundles $\{\mathcal{L}_1,\mathcal{L}_2,\ldots,\mathcal{L}_n\}$ over $S$ and global sections $f_i\in\Gamma(S,\mc{L}_i)$ such that $S_{f_i}$ are affine and cover $S$.
-We then have a morphism of vector bundles
+Now we need an equivariant version of Jouanolou's trick.
+Hoyois has given a version of it for $G$-quasi-projective schemes \cite[Proposition~2.20]{H17}.
+Unlike the non-equivariant case not every $G$-scheme can be covered by $G$-invariant affine opens.
+However, in the case of constant finite groups schemes every $G$-scheme has an equivariant \emph{Nisnevich} cover comprised of affine schemes \cite[Lemma~2.20]{HKO14}.
+We generalise the notion of affine bundles accordingly. \begin{definition} An $N$-affine bundle over a $G$-equivariant scheme $X$ is a $G$-equivariant $X$-scheme $Y\to X$ such that $Y\times U_i\to U_i$ is a $G$-vector bundle for some Nisnevich cover of $X$, $\{ U_i\to X \}_{i\in I}$. \end{definition} It follows from this definition that if $\pi:Y\to X$ is an $N$-affine bundle then $\pi$ is a $G$-motivic weak equivalence.
+Using this we get a straightforward generalisation of Hoyois's result. \begin{theorem} Let $S$ be a regular scheme and $G\to S$ be a constant finite group scheme over $S$ with $\textsl{g}^{-1}\in \Gamma(S,\mc{O}_S)$.
+For every $X\to S \in Sm^G_S$, there exists an $N$-affine bundle $W\to X$ where $W$ is (globally) affine. \end{theorem} We now have sufficient results to prove the following. \begin{theorem} Let $E$ be a group object in $\mc{H}^G(S)$.
+Let $(X_i)_{i\in I}$ be a directed system of objects in $Sm^G_S$ which does not unveil phantoms in $E$.
+Let $X=\colim_{i\in I} X_i$ be the colimit in $M^G(S)$.
+If $X(U)\to \underline{\pi}_0X(U)$ is onto for all affine $U\in Sm^G_S$ then the map